-3.00 Matriculated Student - An individual who has been formally admitted as a full- or part-time student, is registered in a degree or certificate program under standard college and State University of New York admissions procedures, and who continues his/her program successfully, has matriculated status in that program.
+3.00 Matriculated Student - An individual who has been formally admitted as a full- or part-time student, is registered in a degree or certificate program under standard college and State University of New York admissions procedures, and who continues their program successfully, has matriculated status in that program.

-- 3.01 An individual is eligible for matriculation if s/he holds a high school diploma or its equivalent.
-A high school student is eligible for matriculation subject to the limitations of the early admissions program. - 3.10 Non-Matriculated or Non-Degree Students are not formally enrolled in a degree program. - 3.11 Non-matriculated students may only enroll in up to 11 credit hours per semester. - 3.12 Non-matriculated students are not eligible for financial aid. - 3.13 Non-matriculated students may not accumulate more than 12 credit hours in non-matriculated status (advisement and permission is required for students approaching the 12 credit mark).
+- 3.01 An individual is eligible for matriculation if they hold a high school diploma or its equivalent.
+A high school student is eligible for matriculation subject to the limitations of the early admissions program. - 3.10 Non-Matriculated or Non-Degree Students are not formally enrolled in a degree program. - 3.11 Non-matriculated students may only enroll in up to 11 credit hours per semester. - 3.12 Non-matriculated students are not eligible for financial aid. - 3.13 Non-matriculated students may not accumulate more than 12 credit hours in nonmatriculated status (advisement and permission is required for students approaching the 12 credit mark).
 Exceptions are only made for those students who do not intend on earning a degree at SUNY Cobleskill. - 3.14 Students must be at least 16 years old or have completed high school in order to enroll in courses at SUNY Cobleskill. - 3.15 Registration Non-matriculated students may enroll in SUNY Cobleskill courses as long as the course has seat availability and the student meets course pre-requisites.
 Priority is first given to current SUNY Cobleskill students.
-(3.10 3.15 Updated/Revised January 2013) - 3.20 Major Course of Study - A major is a course of study pursued by a student which meets requirements of a program or an option of the A.A., A.S., A.A.S., A.O.S., BT, BBA, BS, or certificate programs.
-A student may change major by following the outlined procedure, as listed on the student change of status form available in the Registrar's Office. - Students admitted under EOP guidelines and who desire to maintain their eligibility must also have approval for a change of major from the EOP director. - 3.21 Minor Courses Matriculated Bachelors students seeking a minor need to meet the department requirements for the minor as defined in the catalog.
+(3.10 3.15 Updated/Revised January 2013) - 3.20 Major Course of Study A major is a course of study pursued by a student which meets requirements of a program or an option of the A.A., A.S., A.A.S., A.O.S., BT, BBA, BS, or certificate programs.
+A student may change major by following the outlined procedure, as listed on the student change of status form available in the Registrar's Office. - 3.21 Minor Courses Matriculated Bachelors students seeking a minor need to meet the department requirements for the minor as defined in the catalog.